 If your property has a hot tub/swimming pool, ensure to lay out the safety rules and restrictions regarding the time of day that they can access the pool as well as any prohibited items in the pool area.

-Balcony and decks are a great space to congregate people and take in views of the city.
+Balconies and decks are a great space to congregate and take in the views of the city.
 However, they may pose a hazard to younger children.
 Ensure to include safety rules regarding the use of these spaces.

 Remind guests that their belongings will be kept safe and secure if they remember to close and lock all the doors and windows before leaving the property.
-This would also be a good opportunity to let guests know to remember to turn off the lights and air conditioner before leaving the premises.
+This would also be a good opportunity to remind guests to turn off the lights and air conditioner before leaving the premises.

-Provide emergency contact numbers in case anything was to go wrong that’s related to your property.
+Provide emergency contact numbers in case anything goes wrong during your guests’ stay at your property.

 Having the right Airbnb House Rules that match your home and preferences will help avoid accidents and reduce guest damage to your property.
 Remember to keep your house rules simple yet explicit.
 When your guests understand your rules, it should give you more peace of mind and feel more in control.